End-to-End Sequential Sampling and Reconstruction for MRI: Experimental Results

-\paragraph{1D Line Sampling} \reftab{line_main} compares our model to previous methods for 1D line sampling with a 4$\times$ acceleration factor.
-The baselines we consider include: (1) Random: randomly select $\kappa$-space lines from a uniform distribution, (2) Equispaced: select lines that are equidistant from each other~\cite{zbontar2018fastMRI}, (3) Evaluator: sequentially select lines following the evaluation scoring function introduced in \cite{zhang2019reducing}, (4) PG-MRI: sequentially select lines using conditional distribution trained using a policy gradient algorithm~\cite{bakker2020experimental}, (5) LOUPE: select lines prior to acquisition using a distribution learned via co-design~\cite{bahadir2019learning}.
-The implementation details of these baselines are included in our supplemental material.
-Our 4-step sequential framework significantly outperforms prior methods, with an SSIM improvement of $1.56$ over the previous state-of-the-art learning-based method, LOUPE~\cite{bahadir2019learning}.
+\paragraph{1D Line Sampling} \reftab{line_main} compares our model to previous methods for the 1D line sampling with a 4$\times$ acceleration factor.
+The baselines we consider include: (1) Random: randomly select $\kappa$-space lines from a uniform distribution, (2) Equispaced~\citep{haldar2011compressed}: select equidistant lines, (3) Evaluator~\citep{zhang2019reducing}: sequentially select lines following a learned evaluation function, (4) PG-MRI~\citep{bakker2020experimental}: sequentially select lines using conditional distribution trained by a policy gradient algorithm, (5) LOUPE~\citep{bahadir2019learning}: select lines prior to acquisition using a distribution learned via co-design.
+The implementation details of these baselines are included in \refapp{baseline}.
+Our 4-step sequential framework significantly outperforms prior methods, with an SSIM improvement of roughly $1.6$ over the previous state-of-the-art learning-based method, LOUPE~\citep{bahadir2019learning}.
 A paired $t$-test also indicates a highly statistically significant boost in performance compared to LOUPE with a $t$-score of $64.01$ and a $p$-value smaller than $10^{-300}$.
-Note that our differentiable end-to-end framework also significantly outperforms a sequential reinforcement learning optimization approach, PG-MRI~\cite{bakker2020experimental}.
+Note that our differentiable end-to-end framework also significantly outperforms a sequential reinforcement learning optimization approach, PG-MRI~\citep{bakker2020experimental}.